IBMStreams/streamsx.health/samples/PatientsMonitoringDemo/README.md

 If you would like the demo to ingest data from another data source, you can specify additional topics using the `topic` proprties in the demo.properties file.

-If you would like to suppress the launching of the HealthDataBeacon service, specicy 0 in the num.patients property in the demo.properties file.
+If you would like to suppress the launching of the HealthDataBeacon service, specify 0 in the num.patients property in the demo.properties file.

 # Execute